History and Philosophy of Science and Technology

 Introduction

-Students pursuing History and Philosophy of Science and Technology programs will be ideally suited to any professional or academic context that requires an understanding of science, science in society, and the relation between the sciences and the humanities.
+Students pursuing History and Philosophy of Science and Technology programs will be ideally suited to any professional or academic context that requires an understanding of science, technology, science and technology in society, and the relation between the sciences, technological developments, and the humanities.

-The Minor programs are designed to complement a wide range of Major or Specialist programs including those in the sciences, history, philosophy, or any program for which the combination of sciences and humanities could prove beneficial.
-The Major program is useful for elementary and secondary school teaching, museum and library work, science writing and editing, law, medicine and other fields where competence in both science and humanities is valuable.
+The Minor programs - both the History and Philosophy of Science minor, and the Science, Technology, and Society minor - are designed to complement a wide range of Major or Specialist programs including those in the sciences, history, philosophy, or any other program for which the combination of sciences - including the natural, social and psychological, engineering, health, mathematical and environmental sciences - technology and the humanities could prove beneficial.
+The Major program is useful for students considering careers in teaching and education, museum and library work, science writing and editing, law, medicine, government, industry, and other fields where competence in science, technology, and the humanities is valuable.

 Director of Undergraduate Studies: